qgiang124/jwks-continued/README.md

 ## Test suit result
 The 3 test cases ensure that the endpoints in the Express application behave as expected under different scenarios, including generating valid and expired JWT tokens, and serving JWKS JSON for token verification.
+I have some trouble with the last test.
+When I directly access the http://localhost:8080/.well-known/jwks.json endpoint in my browser, it successfully generates the JWKS (JSON Web Key Set) containing RSA keys.
+However, when I'm testing it using Jest and supertest, the response body is empty.
+I'm working on resolving this problem.
 ![Screenshot 2024-03-24 at 11 33 32 PM](https://github.com/qgiang124/jwks-continued/assets/99046066/d2c48297-1df3-4f0d-b6a2-26203ecb25da)